How Much Walking to Lose Weight?

 Walking is one of the simplest and most accessible ways to support overall wellness.
 Many people enjoy it because it doesn’t require special equipment, a gym membership, or complicated routines - just a comfortable pair of shoes and a little time outside or on a treadmill.

-The Weight-loss Calculator
+The Walking Weight Loss Calculator

 Along the way, it’s natural to wonder how much walking might contribute toward a weight-loss goal.
 The calculator below offers a general estimate based on your body weight, walking pace, and how long you walk each day.